uoenoplab/xo/nginx/README.md

 ## NGINX
-We assume four backend hosts, one front end host, and one client host.
+We assume four backend hosts, one frontend host, and one client host (6 in total).
 All hosts should have the exact environment, configuration, and software installed.
 The NGINX code is based on nginx-1.27.3-RELEASE.

 1. Install all of the following libraries and development files:
 ```bash